antoni909/antoni909/README.md

 📚 Learning TypeScript with React

+## Education

-📚 Graduated CodeFellows Tech Academy where I studied Full Stack JavaScript Web Development and Mobile Development using React Native!!!
+👨‍🎓  Graduated CodeFellows Tech Academy where I studied Full Stack JavaScript Web Development and Mobile Development using React Native!!!

+👨‍🎓  Graduated from Western Oregon University with BS Education (Integrated Science Concentration)

 ## About Me :D
 🌱 My greatest aspiration is to become a professional in the Tech Industry as a Software Developer.
 I continue to grow by being adaptive and malleable to new concepts and paradigms.
 My willingness to work in a team is paramount to my conceptual knowledge and growth.
 I want to be an effective and approachable developer that is always willing to teach those around me.